sijnstra/agon-docs/docs/vdp/Buffered-Commands-API.md

 `VDU 23, 0 &A0, bufferId; 3, length;`

-NB it is quite rare that you will want to use this command.
+NB it is incredibly rare that you will want to use this command.
 In general, new buffers are best created using the [write buffer](#command-0) command.
 You do not need to use this command to create a buffer before using the [write buffer](#command-0) command; doing so will usually lead to errors as you will end up with _two_ blocks in the buffer, the first of which will be empty.
 The use of this command to create a buffer in which to store reference data can largely be replaced through the use of [VDP Variables](./VDP-Variables.md).

 This command will create a new writeable buffer with the given ID.
 If a buffer with the given ID already exists then this command will do nothing; you may therefore wish to [clear the buffer](#command-2) first before using this command.
 This command was primarily intended for use to create a buffer that can be used to capture output using the ["set output stream"](#command-4) command, or to store data that can be used for other commands.